kalaondr/node-slate-test/source/includes/main.md

-originLongitude     | number  | Origin longitued in degrees. destinationLatitude | number  | Destination latitude in degrees. originLongitude     | number  | Destination longitued in degrees. departureTime       | integer | Departure time as a UNIX timestamp in seconds. passengersCount     | integer | Count of passengers to transport.
+originLongitude     | number  | Origin longitued in degrees. destinationLatitude | number  | Destination latitude in degrees. originLongitude     | number  | Destination longitued in degrees. departureTime       | integer | Departure time as a UNIX epoch timestamp in seconds. passengersCount     | integer | Count of passengers to transport.

 ### Response body